cyjake/leoric/docs/querying.md

 Cursor-based pagination, also called keyset pagination or the seek method, continues after the last ordered value from the previous page.
 It avoids scanning an ever-growing offset and works well for feeds, infinite scrolling, APIs, and batch processing.

-When ordering by a unique, indexed primary key, the cursor can contain just that key:
+When traversing an unfiltered table by a unique, indexed primary key, the cursor can contain just that key:

 ```js
 const pageSize = 20;